 Shipping goods abroad, or importing items into the UK, requires various documents to be completed correctly.
 One of the most important documents is a Commercial Invoice, and without it goods will not clear customs.
+AGI Global Logistics can support you with customs clearance services and documentation which is an important service available as part of our global freight forwarding services.

 What is a Commercial Invoice?